Frequently Asked Questions

 Are your Scottish Folds bred with other Scottish Folds?

-No, we breed Scottish Folds with British Shorthair studs to maintain their unique look and ear folds while prioritizing health.
-Breeding Scottish Folds with other Scottish Folds or Scottish Straights is unethical due to risks of deformities or health issues.
-TICA and CFA recommend pairing Scottish Folds with British or American Shorthairs, which we follow to ensure healthy kittens.
+No, we breed Scottish Folds with British Shorthair studs to maintain their unique look and ear folds while prioritizing health, trying to minimize health issues Scottish folds could develop.
+Breeding Scottish Folds with other Scottish Folds or Scottish Straights is unethical due to risks of deformities or health issues, whom many backyard / hobby breeders tend to do.

 What breeds do you raise?